 - Escorting a ride / trap drive session

 - Customer/horse contact

 Duke of Edinburgh and work experience placements can be arranged with the stables manager.

-All volunteers working with our visitors must have satisfactory references and enhanced DBS approval prior to working with us.
+All volunteers working with our visitors must have satisfactory references and either standard or enhanced DBS approval (depending on area of business) prior to working with us.
 This process may take up to 4 weeks, so please apply well in advance of your intended volunteering dates.

 For more information about our volunteer opportunities, contact the centre on 017687 72255 or email email@example.com